 Technological advances allow conversations to be sidelined and reconvened later.
 If a customer needs to gather more information or change devices, technology allows reconnection via a “limited-use link.”
 The ability to continue live help conversations eliminates frustration that accompanies having to restate prior conversations to a new agent.
 This feature is an exceptional channel for situations that require customers to complete a task that may take more than a few seconds, such as installing a new part or powering down a piece of digital equipment.
 The customer service agent is free to continue working with other clients, and the consumer is never rushed.

 Customer service and marketing programs that use chat features rely on analytics to stay ahead of the competition.
 Data gathering techniques help managers develop strategies based on real-time consumer information.
 Software that delivers information to agents regarding consumer buying history, location and demographics puts knowledge in the agent’s hands to increase sales, improving conversion rates.

-What benefits do you think live online chat has for businesses?
+What other benefits do you think live online chat has for businesses?
 Have you had a similar experience in implementing live chat as customer service contact channel?